goauthentik/authentik/website/integrations/services/wazuh/index.md

 and copy/save it on the wazuh server - ideally under `/etc/wazuh-indexer/opensearch-security/idp-metadata.xml`
 ![Alt text](./metadata.png)

-Next up change the `/etc/wazuh-indexer/opensearch-security/config.yml` and make sure it looks like the one below
+Next up change the `/etc/wazuh-indexer/opensearch-security/config.yml` and make sure it looks like the one below:

 -   you need to adjust the `metadata_file` if your name differs from the one shown above/below
 -   `entity_id` needs to change twice, once in the `idp` section and once in the `sp` section - you can look it up in the metadata xml file - search for `entityID`